Sen. John Fetterman checks himself into Walter Reed for clinical depression

 "I'm glad that [Fetterman] is seeking care at this time.
 It's important to take care of your mental health and it takes extreme strength to reach out when you need help.
 I'm here for you, John," he tweeted.

-Rep. Yvette Clark, a New York Democrat, said she is "proud" of the senator for getting treatment.
+Rep. Yvette Clarke, a New York Democrat, said she is "proud" of the senator for getting treatment.

 "Senator Fetterman showed only strength with his decision," she wrote in a tweet.
 "The mental health crisis confronting America affects people from all walks of life — we can beat it together.
 Praying for John, and so very proud of him for getting the treatment he needs."